-The request message body of a PROPPATCH method MUST contain at least one propertyupdate XML element.
+The request message body of a PROPPATCH method MUST contain the propertyupdate XML element.
 Instruction processing MUST occur in the order instructions are received (i.e., from top to bottom).
 Instructions MUST either all be executed or none executed.
 Thus if any error occurs during processing all executed instructions MUST be undone and a proper error result returned.
-Instruction processing details can be found in the definition of the set and remove instructions in section 11.13.
+Instruction processing details can be found in the definition of the set and remove instructions in section 12.13.

-7.2.1 Status Codes for use with Multi-Status
+8.2.1 Status Codes for use with 207 (Multi-Status)

-The following are examples of response codes one would expect to be used in a Multi-Status response for this method.
-Note, however, that unless explicitly prohibited any 2/3/4/5xx series response code may be used in a Multi-Status response.
+The following are examples of response codes one would expect to be used in a 207 (Multi-Status) response for this method.
+Note, however, that unless explicitly prohibited any 2/3/4/5xx series response code may be used in a 207 (Multi-Status) response.

-200 OK - The command succeeded.
-As there can be a mixture of sets and removes in a body, a 201 Created seems inappropriate.
+200 (OK) - The command succeeded.
+As there can be a mixture of sets and removes in a body, a 201 (Created) seems inappropriate.

-403 Forbidden - The client, for reasons the server chooses not to specify, cannot alter one of the properties.
+403 (Forbidden) - The client, for reasons the server chooses not to specify, cannot alter one of the properties.

-409 Conflict - The client has provided a value whose semantics are not appropriate for the property.
+409 (Conflict) - The client has provided a value whose semantics are not appropriate for the property.
 This includes trying to set read-only properties.

-423 Locked - The specified resource is locked and the client either is not a lock owner or the lock type requires a lock token to be submitted and the client did not submit it.
+423 (Locked) - The specified resource is locked and the client either is not a lock owner or the lock type requires a lock token to be submitted and the client did not submit it.

-425 Insufficient Space on Resource - The server did not have sufficient space to record the property.
+507 (Insufficient Storage) - The server did not have sufficient space to record the property.